 \subsection{Diversity}

 Diversity is a key property for risk minimisation that has been studied extensively for general portfolio construction problems \cite{WOERHEIDE1992index}.
 However, it is underused in index tracking.
 One widely used measure for diversity is $\ell_2$ norm, $\sum_{i=1}^{N}w_i^2$, Under the constraints that $w_i$'s are non-negative and sum-to-one, this is called Simpson diversity index \cite{simpson1949Measurement} in ecology, while it is more commonly known as Herfindahl index in economics.
-While simple, the key drawback of Eq.~\ref{l2norm_diversity} is that it does not consider asset inter-dependence.
+While simple, the key drawback of $\ell_2$ norm is that it does not consider asset inter-dependence.
 To alleviate this problem, we propose to use,

 where $A_{ij}$ is a similarity measure between assets $i$ and $j$, where $0$ means most dissimilar and $1$ means most similar.
 We have $A_{ii} = 1$ since they are exactly the same asset, and we also assume $A_{ij}=A_{ji}$.
 We will discuss the choice of $A$ in the following section.